Manav2309/zeru_aavev2_credit_score_model/analysis.md

 This document presents an analytical summary of the credit scoring model developed for wallets interacting with the Aave V2 protocol.
 Based on transaction-level behavioral signals, each wallet is assigned a **credit score between 0 and 1000**, with higher scores indicating healthier, more responsible financial behavior.

-The model is designed to aid DeFi risk assessment, incentivization, and credit underwriting decisions.

 ---